 \section{Summary and Future Work}

 In this paper we have highlighted the shortcomings of popular Counterfactual Explanation approaches in the Machine Learning literature and proposed a new method, called \textbf{FACE}, that aims at resolving them.
-Our approach accounts for both the nature of the target instance (the counterfactual) and the degree to which the proposed change is feasible and actionable.
-Our research has led us to uncover the dangers of ignoring this information when explaining automated predictions and the possible adverse impact this may have on both involved parties.
-We will continue this line of research by evaluating the performance of our approach on real-world data sets of dynamic nature and exploring the degree to which our suggested counterfactuals match the \textit{true} change.
-Furthermore, we are interested in exploring the added value and the usefulness of the path itself for the explainee.
-The \textbf{FACE} algorithm has made great strides in addressing actionability and feasibility issues of currently available Counterfactual Explanation methods, nevertheless we believe that further exploration of alternative approaches is a fruitful area for further investigation.
+Our approach accounts for both the nature of the the counterfactual and the degree to which the proposed change is feasible and actionable.
+Our future work includes the performance evaluation of \textbf{FACE} on real-world data sets of dynamic nature and exploring the degree to which our suggested counterfactuals match the \textit{true} change.

 \begin{acks} This research was supported by the Flemish Government under the ``Onderzoeksprogramma Artifici\"ele Intelligentie (AI) Vlaanderen'' programme, the EPSRC (SPHERE EP/R005273/1) and the MRC Momentum award (CUBOID MC/PC/16029). \end{acks}